A major exhibition exploring representations of the pregnant female body through portraits over 500 years.

-The exhibition included Holbein’s beautiful portrait of Thomas More’s daughter, Cicely Heron, which was sketched from life; the maternity dress that Princess Charlotte wore for her portrait painted by George Dawe in 1817, the year that she died in childbirth, both on loan by Her Majesty The Queen from the Royal Collection; and the Foundling Museum’s celebrated painting by William Hogarth, The March of the Guards to Finchley, 1750, which features a heavily pregnant woman at its centre.
-Also on display was a previously unseen work by Jenny Saville, Electra, 2012-2019, as well as, Alison Lapper (8 Months), 2000, by Marc Quinn and Girl with Roses, 1947-8, Lucian Freud’s portrait of his first wife Kitty.
+The exhibition includes Holbein’s beautiful portrait of Thomas More’s daughter, Cicely Heron, which was sketched from life; the maternity dress that Princess Charlotte wore for her portrait painted by George Dawe in 1817, the year that she died in childbirth, both on loan by Her Majesty The Queen from the Royal Collection; and the Foundling Museum’s celebrated painting by William Hogarth, The March of the Guards to Finchley, 1750, which features a heavily pregnant woman at its centre.
+Also on display Alison Lapper (8 Months), 2000, by Marc Quinn and Girl with Roses, 1947-8 and Lucian Freud’s portrait of his first wife Kitty.
+A previously unseen work by Jenny Saville, Electra, 2012-2019, was on display until the exhibition had to close on 17 March 2020.

 … terrific little exhibition…